CyVerse-learning-materials/learning-materials-home/docs/ds/de/data_transfer.md

 # Moving Data

-There are several ways to move data between the CyVerse Data Store and other computers, whether your local machine or a remote one.
+There are several ways to move data between the Data Store and other computers, whether your local machine or a remote one.
 These methods vary in speed, flexibility, and technical knowledge necessary to use them.
 You may find that different methods suit your needs for different projects at different times.

 | Method	        | Access Point | Upload/Download | Installation/Setup Required | Account Required | Max File Size |
 |-----------------------|-----------------------------|-----------------|-----------------------------|------------------|---------------|